Jiayan-Lim/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find drugs.
-2. User enter keyword that they want search for.
-2. System return the list of drug that contain the keyword given by the user.
+2. System shows the list of drugs that the user search for.

     Use case ends.